kelseyhightower/vault-on-google-kubernetes-engine/README.md

 Next we need to unseal the `vault-1` instance.

-Set up a port forward to `vault-1`:
+In a new terminal set up a port forward to `vault-1`:

 ```
 kubectl port-forward $(kubectl get pods -l instance=1 \